-This building is a court house for a couple in Itoman-shi, Okinawa, Japan.
+MINIMALIST HOUSE is a court house for a couple in Itoman City, Okinawa, Japan.

 The house is built on a 3M grid module in all XYZ directions, while it is composed of 4 vertical plates as exterior walls and 1 horizontal plate as a roof slab.
 A functional layout is created by inserting a void of 3M x 18M which is the court for the house and wall-like furniture into the concrete structure space which dimensions are 3.0M (3×1) high by 9.0M (3×3) wide and by 18.0M (3×6) long.

-The space composition is characterized by the division of the house into two areas by a like-wall furniture.
+The space composition is characterized by the division of the house into two areas by wall-like furniture.